Wangchannoi Sor.Palangchai: Biography and career

-Later, he stripped for promoted to the heavier division.
-He won five times Lumpinee Stadium Junior featherweight titles, his highest salary is 260,000 baht.
-He fought with many famous fighters, such as Oley Kiatoneway, Chamuakpetch Hapalang, Samransak Muangsurin, Kongtoranee Payakaroon, Jaroenthong Kiatbanchong, Karuhat Sor.Supawan, and a legendary Samart Payakaroon.
-Especially with the Samart, which is considered the best Muay Thai fighter of the era.
-He can overcome on the undercard of professional boxing IBF Junior flyweight world title match between Tacy Macalos vs. Muangchai Kittikasem on May 2, 1989 at Lumpinee Stadium.
-After the bout, Samart announced his retirement on ring immediately.
+Eventually, he vacated the Flyweight title to move up to a heavier weight class.
+In the Junior Featherweight division, he won the Lumpinee Stadium title five times.
+At his peak, his highest fight purse reached 260,000 baht.
+He faced many top-tier fighters, including Oley Kiatoneway, Chamuakpetch Hapalang, Samransak Muangsurin, Kongtoranee Payakaroon, Jaroenthong Kiatbanchong, Karuhat Sor.Supawan, and the legendary Samart Payakaroon.

+His match against Samart was particularly memorable, as Samart was widely considered the greatest Muay Thai fighter of the era.
+Wangchannoi defeated him on the undercard of the IBF Junior Flyweight World title fight between Tacy Macalos and Muangchai Kittikasem, held on May 2, 1989, at Lumpinee Stadium.
+Following the bout, Samart announced his immediate retirement in the ring.
+In 1993, Wangchannoi was named Fighter of the Year.
 In 1993, he was awarded best fighter of the year.

-He received the nickname from Muay Thai fans "33 sec. puncher" from his defeat knockout Namkabuan Nongkeepahuyuth, a younger brother of Namphon Nongkeepahuyuth in the first round with only 33 seconds with a fist.
-In addition, he also has another nickname "Chivas lad" since he often booze with his friends after the bout.
+He earned the nickname The 33-Second Puncher from Muay Thai fans after knocking out Namkabuan Nongkeepahuyuth—Namphon's younger brother—in just 33 seconds of the first round.
+He also became known as the Chivas Lad due to his frequent post-fight drinking sessions with friends.